khslam72/khslam72.github.io/_posts/2025-10-03-ive-xoxz-mv-explained.md

 ---
 layout: post
 title: "IVE’s ‘XOXZ’ Explained: The Surreal Dreamscape of Desire"
-description: "MV Explained: Delve into IVE's 'XOXZ'—a captivating B-side that explores a fantastical dreamworld, desire, and the intoxicating pull of illusion."
+description: "MV Explained: Delve into IVE's ‘XOXZ’—a captivating B-side that explores a fantastical dreamworld, desire, and the intoxicating pull of illusion."
 thumbnail: /images/ive-xoxz-mv-screencap-2025.webp
+excerpt: "How do you turn a term of endearment into a weapon?
+Ask IVE.
+Their B-side track 'XOXZ' flips 'hugs and kisses' into a fiery, unapologetic kiss-off."
 categories:
   - K-POP MV Explained
 tags:
   - "K-POP MV Explained"
   - "IVE"
   - "XOXZ"
   - "XOXZ Meaning"
   - "K-Pop Analysis"
   - 'Artist: IVE'
   - 'Song: XOXZ'
   - 'Agency: Starship Entertainment'
   - "2025 K-Pop"
 ---

 <p style="margin: 8px 0px 16px;">